 Creative writing credits include ...

 What happened to Evie - a short drama shot in August 2017 by BAFTA winning Director Kate

 Cheeseman starring Bessie Coates, Michael JIbson and Sian Reeves.
 It was produced by French Fancy Productions and awarded completion funding.
-In 2018 it started its festival season and to date has been selected for 26 global film festivals including Oscar and Bafta qualifiers It has also won nine awards including Best International Short Film at Galway Film Fleadh and Best Short Drama at San Jose Film Festival.
+In 2018 it started its festival season and to date has been selected for 29 global film festivals including Oscar and Bafta qualifiers.
+It has also won 12 awards including Best International Short Film at Galway Film Fleadh and Best Short Drama at San Jose Film Festival.

 Night Armour - a short film comedy, directed by Carolina Giammetta and produced by Georgina French, starred Elizabeth Berrington and Dan Fredenburgh.
 It made official selection at 16 global film festivals and achieved many top awards including Best Picture, Best Comedy, Best Short and Best International Short.

 Ten Glorious Seconds - a sensitive short film drama featuring David Suchet and directed by BBC's Simon PItts.
 This film was sponsored by Bupa and achieved worldwide success on the internet where it has been viewed tens of thousands of times.